vega/vega-lite/site/docs/compositemark.md

 {% include table.html props="type,extent,orient,size" source="BoxPlotDef" %}

-Besides the properties listed above, `box`, `center`, `whisker` can be used to specifying the underlying mark properties for different parts of the box plots as well.
+Besides the properties listed above, `box`, `median`, `whisker` can be used to specifying the underlying mark properties for different parts of the box plots as well.

 ### Basic Usage
 {:#boxplot-types}